Time: 10:30 - 16:30

 How will I be taught, and will there be any work outside the class?

 This is highly practical course with both individual and group work.
-We will have discussions from articles - including the tutor’s own work; short film clips showing how news and features journalists operate, generate and produce articles; and you have the chance to quiz the tutor on what it’s like to work as a freelance journalist.
+We will have discussions about articles, work on our own pieces, and you have the chance to quiz the tutor on what it’s like to work as a freelance journalist.

 City Lit reserves the right to change course tutors or venues from those advertised in this outline.
 In line with our